AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/basic-handling.md

 In [Card View](#card-view) certain actions are available as quick action icons and being on the toolbar.
 Quick action icons are available for a single item at a time and eliminate the need for you to preselect.

-The quick actions are visible when you mouseover (desktop device) a resource card.
+The quick actions are visible when you mouse over (desktop device) a resource card.
 The quick actions available can depend on the console and context.
 For example, here are the quick actions for a page in the **Sites** console:

 ![Additional options](/help/sites-cloud/authoring/assets/quick-actions.png)